PmagPy/PmagPy/CONTRIBUTING.md

 `jupyter notebook`

--A browser window will open automatically.
+- A browser window will open automatically.
 Click Example\_PmagPy\_Notebook.ipynb

 For more examples of how to use ipmag.py/pmag.py, try Additional\_PmagPy\_Examples.ipynb as well (located in the same directory as the previous notebook).